s-leroux/Pegparse/docs/api.md

 Reduce the current stack frame to only one item.
 If a callable is given as a parameter, replace the current stack frame by the result of the function applied to the data on the frame.
-If no use function is specified, pack the data in an array.
+If no user function is specified, pack the data in an array.

 #### Parameters